 You may perceive some teachers as better than others.
 If given a choice, you may not have chosen a particular teacher for your child.
 That said, any teacher-child relationship can be supported and nurtured.
 Often the most unlikely combinations are the most effective.
 Your child is in the relationship, not you.
 Your role is to support it.
 You might be surprised which teachers your kids love.

 With the advent of an expanding private schooling sector, education has more and more been viewed as a commodity that parents buy and teachers supply.
 The problem with that is that it takes responsibility away from parents.
 That can’t work.
 The person who knows your child best is you.
-For the teacher-student relationship to be most effective in its goals, you need to communicate with your child’s teachers.
+For the student-teacher relationship to be most effective in its goals, you need to communicate with your child’s teachers.
 There is a shared responsibility.

-We all know that a teacher can’t blur the line between being a child’s teacher and a child’s friend.
-We also know that you need to be a parent first and a friend when the parenting is done.
-Yet, as recent press has shown us, more often some parents are placing themselves in an ‘us and them’ relationship with teachers and schools.
-Perhaps teachers do the same.
 Last week, one New South Wales school sent home legal documents to stop parents abusing staff online.
 How did that happen?
 When did the relationship get so badly off-track?
 Put simply, undermining the teacher is undermining the learning and collaboration that is necessary for your child’s success.
 It may momentarily bond child and parent against a common enemy, but at what cost?